IBM-Bluemix-Docs/cloud-object-storage-infrastructure/about-api.md

 | List Parts | Returns a list of parts associated with an upload ID
 {:.opstable}

-{% include note.html content="Some additional operations, such as tagging and versioning, are supported in private cloud implementations of IBM COS, but not in the public cloud at this time.
-More information custom object storage solutions can be found at [ibm.com](https://www.ibm.com/cloud-computing/products/storage/object-storage/cloud/)." %}
+Some additional operations, such as tagging and versioning, are supported in private cloud implementations of IBM COS, but not in the public cloud at this time.
+More information custom object storage solutions can be found at [ibm.com](https://www.ibm.com/cloud-computing/products/storage/object-storage/cloud/).